In-house or out-house: Is it time to outsource bioinformatics?

 It would make sense for academic teams to outsource their analysis to bioinformaticians offering their paid services, either as freelance actors or as part of a for-profit company.
 They provide both expertise and also have a strong incentive to maintain and update their pipelines over the long term, resulting in more efficient and quicker analysis.

-This paradigm change in bioinformatics will bring with it new challenges and opportunities, both within academia, with a renewed focus on creative research and for start-ups focusing on data analysis.
+This paradigm change in bioinformatics will bring with it new challenges and opportunities, both within academia, with a renewed focus on creative research and for start-ups focusing on data analysis such as BigOmics.

 References